Knowledge (legal construct): Constructive knowledge

 Knowledge is also found where a defendant suspects that circumstances exist and "deliberately decides not to make any further enquiries" in case his suspicions prove well founded.
 A common example is a person who purchases significantly inexpensive and unprovenanced but desirable items from a stranger.
 Such a person is likely to be fixed with constructive knowledge that the items were stolen.

 Imputed knowledge

-This is relevant in strict liability offenses and in corporate crime.
+This is relevant in strict liability offences and in corporate crime.
 For example, if a bar manager delegates his duties to others and those others know of unlawful activities on the premises, the manager can be fixed with imputed knowledge of the unlawful activities.